epfl-ada/ada-2021-project-adada-sur-mon-bidet/README.md

 - Bonus:
     - Does the narrative concentrate around buzzwords ?
     - Is the narrative influenced by major events (does it polarize more when certain events occur)
+    - What are the steps one should follow to bring a subject to the world's attention (at least the US)

 ## Additional datasets:
-Nothing yet
+Wikipedia will be used to fetch more informations about each quoted person.

 ## Methods:

 ### Preprocessing

-We filtered the original Quotebank 2015-2020 json files, keeping only quotations with known speakers (certainty > 0.9) and contains a word related to climate change.
-To distinguish "words relating to climate change", we constructed a 'base' dictionnary from various online sources, and a 'wide' dictionnary of more questionnable pertinence, which extends the basis with nltk's wordnet.
-Also, urls are stripped to domain names as we do not intend to access the full articles.
-Results of this preliminary filtering are in the 'output' directory.

-These new jsons are further preprocessed into yearly chunks of 500 000 quotations and saved in pickle format to reduced loading times.
-These are also found in the 'output' directory as 'df_year_chunkidx'.
+(EXPLAIN filtering)

-We assume that the quotes that we are working in the following sections should all have the theme of climate change.
+We assume that the quotes that we are working in the following sections should all have the theme of climate change. $

 ### How to measure and extract polarization ?: